 Nicaragua's agricultural import regulations are shared between the Nicaraguan Institute of Agricultural Protection and Health (IPSA) and the Nicaraguan Ministry of Health (MINSA).
 IPSA is responsible for the inspection of agricultural products at the borders and the regulation of animal feeds, agrochemicals and seeds, while MINSA regulates processed food products.
+The general philosophy of Nicaragua's import regulations is that the importer must have an import permit prior to the importation of any shipment.
+Processed foods and agrochemicals also required a sanitary register number from the Ministry of Health (MINSA) and/or the Nicaraguan Institute of Agricultural Protection and Health (IPSA).
+Good communication between the exporter and importer is essential for a successful commercial relationship.

-There are two basic laws that authorize these ministries to supervise food imports: Basic Law of Animal and Plant Health (Law 291, 1998), whose main objective is to prevent the propagation of pests and diseases, and the General Health Law (Law 423, 2002), which covers all aspects related to human health, including food safety aspects of processed food imports.
+There are two basic laws that authorize these ministries to supervise food imports: Basic Law of Animal and Plant Health (Law 291, 1998) whose main objective is to prevent the propagation of pests and diseases, and the General Health Law (Law 423, 2002) which covers all aspects related to human health, including food safety aspects of processed food imports.